 A quirky market located inside a series of shipping containers?
 It has to be Boxpark Shoreditch, a pop-up market and mall located in the ever-creative Shoreditch.

-With a range of food and other stalls, I can never go past the tasty and veggie-friendly Falafelicious.
+With a range of food and other stalls, we can never go past the tasty souvlaki from The Athenian.

 Opening Hours: Generally open every day from 8am to 11pm (except Sundays, when it’s 10am to 10pm).